Home/Land Acknowledgement

 Momentum calls Mohkinstsis home

-We acknowledge that we experience tremendous privileges and benefits through living and working here.
-This land is the traditional territories of the Blackfoot Confederacy, the Siksika, Kainai, Piikani, the Tsuut’ina, Îyâxe Nakoda Nations, and Métis Nation Region 3.
-We recognize all people who call the special place where the Bow and Elbow rivers meet and all of Treaty 7 territory home.
-Together we learn, build assets, and grow community.
+In the spirit of respect, reciprocity and truth, we honour and acknowledge Moh’kinsstis, and the traditional Treaty 7 territory and oral practices of the Blackfoot confederacy: Siksika, Kainai, Piikani, as well as the Iyarhe Nakoda and Tsuut’ina nations.
+We acknowledge that this territory is home to the Otipemisiwak Métis Government of the Métis Nation within Alberta District 6.
+Finally, we acknowledge all Nations – Indigenous and non – who live, work and play on this land, and who honour and celebrate this territory.
 Spanning generations, acknowledgement of the land is a traditional custom of Indigenous peoples when welcoming outsiders onto their land and into their homes.
 Acknowledging the land helps to build respectful relationships and is an important part of Reconciliation.
 It honours the authentic history of Turtle Island and its original people, while telling the story of the creation of this country that historically, has been missing.

 A mural depicting an Indigenous mother and small child, with teepees of each Treaty Nation in the background.